NVyrsta/NVyrsta/README.md

 My name is **Nataliia Vyrsta**, and as a **Full Stack Developer**, I have I am a versatile and skilled professional who can build and maintain entire web applications from the ground up.
 Equipped with a wide range of expertise in various front-end and back-end technologies, I am capable of delivering seamless user experiences while ensuring robust and efficient application performance.

+Check out my portfolio to see some of my recent projects: https://nvyrsta.github.io/my_portfolio/

+Let me know if you have any other requests or changes you'd like to make.

 ## Technologies
 ![HTML Icon](https://img.icons8.com/color/48/000000/html-5--v1.png)
 ![CSS Icon](https://img.icons8.com/color/48/000000/css3.png)